Jille/convreq/README.md

 * Template rendering.
 This should be as easy as `return convreq.RenderTemplate(myTemplate, myData)`.
 This'll make it possible to automatically reload templates for development servers too.
 * Redirection is as easy as `return convreq.Redirect(302, "/home")`.
 * Setting response headers.

+# Footer

+This is not an officially supported Google product.